-Premarital Assessment Committing to marriage in many faith-based and secular communities requires pre-marital counseling and assessment to identify potential road blocks and to identify both strengths and compatibilities that ensure long-term success.
+Committing to marriage in some faith-based communities requires pre-marital counseling and assessment to identify potential road blocks and to identify both strengths and compatibilities that ensure long-term success.
 ABH can provide these assessments to help maximize a rewarding and lasting union.